CherokeeLanguage/CherokeeLessons.com/content/apps/bound-pronouns/index.md

 featured_image = "../static/images/bound-pronouns.png"

 +++

+#### (Beta updated 2020-05-24)

 This is a custom "flash card" style program to assist with learning the bound pronouns.
-It has options to display using either Latin or Syllabary.
+It has options to display using either Latin, Syllabary, both, or none.
 The software keeps track of your progress and schedules cards based on how well you do.
 Cards you have problems with are repeated often.
 Cards you do well with are not.

 The program includes spoken audio (synthetic) for each of the challenges, over 1,800 of them.